daniilkorochansky/spawn/README.md

 4. Once the process is complete, close the SAMPCTL command-line tool.
 Spawn will pick up the new project.

 ### Manage Dependencies
-1. Select 'Project' → 'Dependency Manager'.
+1. Select 'Project' → 'Dependency Manager...'.
 2. Enter the package name in the 'Dependency' field
 3. Click 'Install'.